The Hot Tyre on a Garage Floor Issue

-The featured image on this post is from a floor I viewed last week.
+The images shown here is from a floor I viewed last week.
 I’d say that about 50% of our work comes from repairing floors like this one.
 The main cause of this problem is Hot Tyre Pick Up (HTP)

 Firstly, what is HTP?
 It’s the term used to describe your tyres ripping the coating off the garage floor.
 Like the image below: